-Q: Do I need to take my household garbage to the community trash center by the North Gate?
+Q: Do I need to take my normal household garbage to the community trash center by the North Gate?

 A: No. We are blessed to have local trash pick-up service within the condo loop.
-There is a Trash Shed at the top of the hill, in the common area.
+There is a Trash Shed or building at the top of the hill, in the common area.
 However, there are restriction.
 Only normal household garbage is allowed.
 All normal household garbage must be bagged in regular household garbage bags and tied before depositing them in the Trash Shed.
-Grocery take-out, or shopping bags are not acceptable as the seams tear open with little pressure from larger bags and cause a mess.
+Grocery take-out, or shopping bags are not acceptable as the seams tear open with little pressure from the larger bags and cause a mess.
 An access code is necessary to open the door, and any board member will be happy to share that with you.
 If you observe a non-condo person using this privilege, please report it to a board member as this will require a changing of the access code.
-Only members of DRCA are allowed to use this trash service.
+Only members and their leased tenants of DRUO are allowed to use this trash service.
 No Boxes or construction debris is allowed.
 (Please see the next Q&A).